Recreation > Fishing

 - White’s Woods & Water

-Hunting, fishing, trapping and other 2016-2017 license and harvest permits for fish and wildlife activities in Wisconsin went on sale in early 2016.
+Hunting, fishing, trapping and other 2019-2020 license and harvest permits for fish and wildlife activities in Wisconsin will go on sale in early 2019.
 Visit the DNR website for more information.
-Licenses and permits for 2015-2016 expired in March 2016.
+Licenses and permits for 2018-2019 expire in March 2019.